 Earlier in Doreen's career, she worked as Group Personnel Officer for Brown Boveri South Africa Pty, where she was responsible for the HR function for the company's 5 locations in the Witwatersrand area of Johannesburg.
 She has a BA from University of Edinburgh.

 CBO, MGB Biopharma Ltd

 Gavin's extensive career spanned positions in a number of major companies including Janssen, Bayer and Novartis before he became successively Global Licensing Manager for GSK, Commercial Director of Phares Technology and VP Business Development for Tibotec-Virco Group NV.
 In 2002 he founded Proclea Partners, with clients in the CNS, Infectious Diseases, Oncology, and Systems Biology fields.

 Since 2007 he has been Non-Executive Director of Angel Biotechnology, and in 2009 he set up Marlin Bioconsulting of which he is MD.
 Since 2010, he has also been Chief Business Officer of MGB Biopharma, a Glasgow based angel-backed company which licensed infectious diseases technology from University of Strathclyde.
+He is now also a Non-Executive Director of Lamellar Biomedical.
 He is a member of the Advisory Board of the Scottish Lifesciences Association.

 Partner, Pinsent Masons

 Seona's life science practice covers all types and aspects of non-contentious intellectual property matters including in-licensing and out-licensing and commercial contracts including manufacturing agreements, research and development agreements, agency and distribution agreements, clinical trials and support agreements and services agreements.
 In addition Seona advises on sales promotions, advertising and sales, promotional and marketing compliance.